pubnub/pubnub-mcp-server/resources/sdk_docs/go_files.md

 # File Sharing API for Go SDK

-Upload and share files (up to 5 MB) on PubNub.
-Uploading a file to a channel stores it with your key and publishes a file event with file ID, filename, and optional description.
+Upload and share files up to 5 MB on a channel.
+When a file is uploaded, subscribers receive a file event with file ID, filename, and optional description.
+SendFile uploads and then publishes a file message; PublishFileMessage can be called directly if needed.

 ## Send file

-Upload a file and publish a file message on the channel.
-Internally calls PublishFileMessage to notify subscribers.
+Upload a file to a channel and publish its metadata on that channel.
+Internally calls PublishFileMessage.

 ### Method(s)